-Requests for college and school supervision at distant clinical internship sites must be made in writing during the semester prior to the Clinical Internship experience.
+Requests for college and school supervision at distant clinical internship sites must be made in writing during the semester prior to the Clinical Internship II.
 All requirements to apply for clinical internship must have been met.
-The rationale for desiring a distant site experience for Clinical Internship must be compelling to be approved.
+The rationale for desiring a distant site experience for Clinical Internship II must be compelling to be approved.
 Candidates will be assessed a fee to pay for the added expense of college faculty mentoring at a distant clinical internship site.
 This fee will vary depending on the school district site, availability of mentors, and other factors.
 The fee will range from a minimum of \$600 and can increase from that dollar amount, depending upon the site location.
-This fee should be part of the candidate's decision before requesting a distant site placement.
+This fee should be part of the intern's decision before requesting a distant site placement.
 Requesting a distant site clinical internship is no guarantee that permission will be granted.

-Criteria for distant site placements for Clinical Internship:
+Additional Criteria for distant site placements for Clinical Internship II:

-To be considered for placement in a distant site for Clinical Internship, the intern must meet all the criteria for clinical internship admission, plus the following criteria:
+To be considered for placement in a distant site for Clinical Internship II, the intern must meet all the criteria for clinical internship admission, plus the following criteria:

-- The candidate must show exceptional success in clinical experience of ED 447 - The candidate must show successful transition to the roles and responsibilities of a teacher - A qualified site and a qualified OSTE can be identified and are available - A qualified college faculty mentor can be identified and is available - All fees and costs associated with a distant site placement are borne by the candidate
+- The intern must show exceptional success in the Internship I placement - The intern must show successful transition to the roles and responsibilities of a teacher - A qualified site and a qualified OSTE can be identified and are available - A qualified college faculty mentor can be identified and is available - All fees and costs associated with a distant site placement are borne by the intern AND

-AND